 As Senior Photo Editor, I was responsible for commissioning photography for the international magazine published worldwide on everything from weekly cover packages to special issues, photo essays and features.
-I worked closely with our contract photographers; Paolo Pellegrin, Alex Majoli, Christopher Anderson, Jonathan Torgovnik as well as many contributing photographers like Ian Teh, Bertrand Meunier, Brent Stirton, Philp Blenkinsop, Agnes Dherbeys, Moises Saman, Donald Weber, Q Sakamaki, Tim Hetherington and Stanley Greene to mention just a few (you see some of their work below).
+I worked closely with our contract photographers; Paolo Pellegrin, Alex Majoli, Christopher Anderson, Luc Delahaye, Jonathan Torgovnik as well as many other contributing photographers like Ian Teh, Bertrand Meunier, Brent Stirton, Philip Blenkinsop, Agnes Dherbeys, Moises Saman, Donald Weber, Q Sakamaki, Tim Hetherington and Stanley Greene (a small sample of some of their work is shown below).

-Newsweek gave me the platform and opportunity to work on so many historic events, with smart and engaged journalists and editors, and arguably some of the most talented photojournalists of the era.
-I consider the years I spent on staff as fundamental in shaping my understanding of the world, of journalism, the ethics and standards of professional practices, of the creativity and intelligence of documentary photography and the ability of visual journalism to profoundly influence and tell the stories of our time.
+Newsweek gave me a platform and the opportunity to work on many historic events, with smart and engaged journalists and editors, and some of the most talented photojournalists and documentary photographers of the era.
+I consider the decade I spent on staff as fundamental in shaping my understanding of the world, of journalism, the ethics and standards of professional practices, of the creativity and intelligence of visual journalists and the ability of documentary photography to shape a global conversation and tell the stories of our time.
 What you see here represents just a small sample of the many hundreds of stories I photo edited during this period.

 2000 - 2011